 This unit is all about the study of how ecosystems function, which gives it great relevance from scientific and management perspectives.
 We will examine the processes that operate in terrestrial and aquatic communities and ecosystems from both a theoretical and practical point of view.
-The lecture series gives a thorough theoretical background into the development of ideas concerning community and ecosystem-level processes, including the importance of such factors as biodiversity and climate change in maintaining healthy, functioning ecosystems.
-The practical component, which is largely based in the field, students learn by doing, assessing risks and working appropriately and safely, sampling communities and doing experiments, as well as analysing and interpreting results.
+The seminar series gives a thorough theoretical background into the development of ideas concerning community and ecosystem-level processes, including the importance of such factors as biodiversity and climate change in maintaining healthy, functioning ecosystems.
+In the face-to-face practical component, which is largely based in the field, students learn by doing, assessing risks and working appropriately and safely, sampling communities and doing experiments, as well as analysing and interpreting results.
 The field-based activities feed directly into assessment tasks with some criteria assessed during the field practical classes.
 This unit is a required part of an ecology major.

 |Unit name||Ecology of Ecosystems|